 Open Networking Software

 By default, many of these switches came with Dell OS10.
 We are going to let our readers look at OS10 and the switch documentation for specific features.
 It is difficult to try getting a complete list since there are hundreds of features our readers care about.
-One advantage here is that this is still supported under OS10 unlike the S5100F-ON series and support extends well beyond just Dell’s NOS.
 Instead, we wanted to focus on some of the options out there if one does not want to run Dell OS10.
 After all, this is a “-ON” open networking switch.

 Another big one is Cumulus.
 NVIDIA acquired Cumulus Networks and looking for Dell switches on their page is very similar.
-We again have Broadcom options with the S5232F-ON listed.
+We have Broadcom options.
+Perhaps the most notable part here is that the S5048F-ON and the S5248F-ON, the preceding and subsequent Dell 48x 25GbE switches compared to the S5148F-ON we are looking at today are both on the HCL for Cumulus.

 We tend not to use Open Switch just given the scale and momentum of SONiC.
-Still, we will quickly note we saw the S5232F-ON on that HCL:
+Still, we will quickly note we saw the S5148F-ON on that HCL: